burkeri/CodingChallenge/README.md

 I used CSSGrid to create a layout for the images.
 This was my first time using this layout system and I had some difficulty manipulating the grid with CSS animations given that only certain grid properties are animatable.

 - **Moving Images:**
 I found it difficult to define the path on which an image moved after it expanded and had trouble moving the smaller images around the newly-expanded image.
-I would like to find a wau to maintain CSSGrid's 'auto-flow' property while animating these elements.
+I am researching techniques to maintain the grid's 'auto-flow' property while animating these elements.

+- **DRY Code:**
+As I progress with this project, I would like to optimize my code to avoid repition.

 # **Conclusion**